ula1111111111/ula1111111111.github.io/exploring.md

+Let's dive into our data !
+We start by stripping the dataset down to what matters for our question:,single firms.
-Let's dive into our data, and extract the most of it for our analysis.
-We will get rid of the ETFs stocks for the first part of the project, and will only use few of them in the last section.
-That is because we aim at analyzing single companies impact on Nasdaq, so we will mostly focus on individuals stocks.
+For the first part of the project, we therefore exclude ETFs (we only use some of them in the last section of the project), and focus on individual NASDAQ-listed companies.

-We merged the stock_dataset with company_list to gain more information about each 2,074 remaining stocks (Market_cap, IPO, Sector).
-We present below the first relevant charts, now that we have separated them into sectors :
+To enrich the metadata dataset, we merge it with the external company list, adding key descriptors for the 2,074 remaining stocks (market cap, IPO year, sector).
+With the universe cleaned and mapped, we can finally “see” what the NASDAQ looks like once split into sectors:

 <div class="flourish-embed flourish-chart" data-src="visualisation/26923902"></div>
 <script src="https://public.flourish.studio/resources/embed.js"></script>